MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 ### Data validation and processing

-After sending data from Viva Glint, the Insights app validates it and provides status messages about the import.
+After the Glint admin sends data, the Insights app validates it and provides status messages about the import.
 [Learn about the validation process, what status messages mean, and how to manage data errors.](https://go.microsoft.com/fwlink/?linkid=2271038),

-f processing fails, try running the import again, and resending your survey data.
-If you’re still getting a failed status, [file a support ticket](https://learn.microsoft.com/en-us/microsoft-365/admin/get-help-support?view=o365-worldwide).
+If processing fails, try running the import again, and resending your survey data.
+If you’re still getting a failed status, [file a support ticket](https://learn.microsoft.com/microsoft-365/admin/get-help-support?view=o365-worldwide).

 ## Glint data deletions result in Insights data deletion